thomas-lehmann-private/Invoke-Tasks/README.md

 ## Dependencies

-For each Task you can specify exactly one dependeny by using the name of the related task.
-With this you can change the order of the execution.
+For each task you can specify exactly one dependency by using the name of the related task.
+With this you can change the order of the task execution.

 ```powershell
 Register-Task -Name "First Task" -DependsOn "Second Task" {